theShagod/indexeddb-mysql-sync-testing/README.md

 ### user is offline
-changing an entry changes the `changed` column to `true` "deleting" an entry changes the `changed` column to `true` and sets the row to `null` creating entries changes the `changed` column to `new` and doesn't change to `changed` if modified later `new` rows will have ids must 1000 than the other rows to prevent conflicting ids
+changing an entry changes the `changed` column to `1` "deleting" an entry changes the `changed` column to `1` and `status` to `deleted` creating entries changes the `changed` column to `1` and doesn't change to `changed` if modified later `new` rows will have ids must 1000 times higher than the other rows to prevent conflicting ids

 ### SYNCING, user goes from offline -> online
 indexeddb looks at the `changed` column to see if anything was changed.
-If something was changed, mysql will update itself If a indexedDB row is all `null`, the data is deleted from both the indexeddb and mysql database created entries with `new` are deleted from indexeddb and then added to mysql to see what the id is, and then creates new entry in indexedDB with matching id
+If something was changed, mysql will update itself If a indexedDB row has `deleted` in the `status` column, the data goes hidden from the user from both the indexeddb and mysql database created entries gives a `status` of `new` are deleted from indexeddb and then added to mysql to see what the id is, and then creates new entry in indexedDB so that the ids are matching

 ### What if we have conflicting data sources